martin-dold/smartMug/README.md

 ## SmartMug case manufacturing

+The case manufacturing contains two main tasks namely the case itself and the mounting parts, that are connecting the actual mug with the load cell.
+All the parts were modelled in SolidWorks 2013 and were printed via the MakerBot Replicator X2 3D-printer.

+The case itself has a bottom part, where all the components are mounted.
+The mounted elements are:
+- Load Cell
+- Adafruit Huzzah ESP8266 Microcontroller
+- Hx711 ADC and Amplifier
+- RGB LED
+- Battery case for AA batteries.

+The second part is a bayonet mount, with a female and a male part.
+Those are used to connect the mug the load cell.

 # Communication

 This chapter explains the communication schemes and protocols that are used within this project.